A Predictable Rogue Wave and Generating Mechanisms: Summary and Discussion

 Though lump solutions to KP equation have been presented by many authors, we find a special lump containing seven independent parameters and four constraint conditions which is believed to be a more general form.
 The positions, the path and the amplitude of the lump are also provided.

-By using the combination of lump part and exponential function, lumpoff and instanton/rouge wave solutions to the KP equation are successfully illustrated.
-Lump is localized wave decayed in all space directions and exists in all time, but it will be invisible in a special area due to the domination of the exponential function.
-It is interesting that a special dispersive relation for the soliton(s) is found showing that the soliton(s) is totally determined by the lump.
-That means the lump may induce soliton(s).
-We should emphasize that the soliton(s) is induced by the lump.
+By using the combination of lump part and exponential function, lumpoff and instanton/rogue wave solutions to the KP equation are successfully illustrated.
+A lump will become lumpoff or instanton/rogue wave when it is cutoff by induced soliton(s).
 If there is no lump, there is no soliton(s) with the special dispersion relation.
-Furthermore, whence soliton(s) is induced by the lump, the lump will be cutoff by the induced soliton(s) and become invisible.
-When a soliton is induced by the lump, the lump will be cutoff and become invisible to a lumpoff.
-When two solitons are induced by the lump, the lump will become a rogue wave (or instanton) and can only be visible at an instant time.
-Because the induced visible solitons contains enough information of the lump, it is possible to predict the emerge time and the locations for this kind of rogue wave in some senses.
+Because the soliton(s) includes enough information ($k_0$, $p_0$ and $\omega_0$) of the invisible lump, it provide a possible way to predict this kind of rogue wave.